This Site to a Friend

 the vast family estate at Vale Royal Abbey in Cheshire that included valuable works of art and one of the most

-valuable libraries in the whole of England, plus what few financial or cash assets remained but also now including massive debts the Vale Royal estate had accumulated.
+valuable libraries in the whole of England, plus what few financial or cash assets remained but also now including the massive debts that the Vale Royal Abbey estate had accumulated.
 The report

 will also show how most of these remaining family assets were liquidated and how

 the proceeds were used and transferred out of England (quite legally) to help

 finance and "bank-roll" his farm, estate and life style in Kenya, Africa, as part of the “Happy Valley” crowd.
 (Read also this book about the Happy Valley Crowd in Kenya, White Mischief: The Murder of Lord Erroll 1st (first) Edition by James Fox ) To read some extracts from this very popular book, “White Mischief”, click here.
 Plus also read this compelling report about the Happy Valley crowd in Kenya, click here, and in addition, read this enlightening article about the murder of Lord Erroll that we have on file, click here.
 One of our readers has also recommended this excellent book regarding the murder of Lord Erroll, Diana, Lady Delamere and the Lord Errol Murder.

 Hugh, 3rd Lord Delamere died in Kenya, Africa, in 1931 at the comparatively young age of 61 years old, he also left unpaid bank loans totalling £500,000, most of these loans to the Bank of India, (the current value in 2016 must be equal to approximately £50 million),

 this is even after using the large amounts of cash he had received by selling